Chorlton-cum-Hardy: Religion

 A Methodist chapel was built in about 1805 and replaced by a larger building in 1827.
 It moved to Manchester Road in 1873 when the neo-Gothic chapel was built.
 It has a memorial to those who lost their lives in the First World War in the grounds.
 Manley Park Methodist Church was established in a tin tabernacle in 1905.
 The present building opened in 1910.
 A smaller chapel was used by Welsh Methodists.
 A Congregational Chapel opened in 1883 was replaced in 1894 and became the United Reformed Church, the MacFadyen Memorial Church, but was demolished and its congregation meets in the church hall.
 Other denominations established churches: the Unitarians in Wilbraham Road in 1901; the Macpherson Memorial Primitive Methodist Church was built in 1896 and enlarged in 1908; the Baptist Maclaren Memorial Church in 1907; the Presbyterians in 1908; and the Emmanuel Free Church in 1909.
 The Unitarian and Baptist Chapels have been demolished, although their congregations are still in existence.
 The Congregationalists and Baptists have joined the United Reformed Church in the former Congregational church hall.
 Chorlton Evangelical Church (founded 1930) meets at Ivygreen Road; its present building was opened in 1951.

 A Roman Catholic mission began in 1892 at St Peter's Chapel in Barlow Moor Road and another was established at St. Augustine's in High Lane.
 A new church was built in 1927 when the parish became St. John's.
-St Ambrose of Milan was founded in 1932 at Barlow Moor and new church opened in 1958.
+St Ambrose of Milan was founded in 1932 at Barlow Moor and a new church opened in 1958.
 The architects were Reynolds & Stone.
 Its dedication to St Ambrose of Milan was chosen because St Ambrose Barlow's birthplace was in the parish.

-The present-day population includes many Muslims, mostly of south Asian origin.
-There are mosques in Whalley Range and an Islamic high school for girls in Chorlton.
+The present-day population includes many Muslims, many of whom are of South Asian origin.
+Until 2024, the Manchester Islamic High School for Girls was located in Chorlton, before moving to nearby Didsbury.
+Nearby mosques include Didsbury Mosque, the British Muslim Heritage Centre and Hough End Hall mosque.

 There are small numbers of Buddhists: one congregation uses the former Primitive Methodist Chapel and another, the Vairochana Buddhist Centre.
 The oldest, founded 1975, belongs to the Kagyu Ling school of Tibetan Buddhism.
-The Manchester Centre for Buddhist Meditation, High Lane, Chorlton, was used by the UK Samatha Association from the 1980s and established as such after its purchase by the Association.
+The Manchester Centre for Buddhist Meditation, High Lane, Chorlton, was used by the UK Samatha Trust from the 1980s and established as such after its purchase by the Trust.
 This centre supports local Buddhist meditation in the Theravada Buddhist tradition.